coq/coq/doc/sphinx/addendum/type-classes.rst

    indexed by such rigid constants (see :ref:`thehintsdatabasesforautoandeauto`).

-By default, all constants and local variables are considered transparent.
+By default, all :term:`constants <constant>` and local variables are considered transparent.
 One should take care not to make opaque any constant that is used to abbreviate a type, like: